Jackie Chan: Cross-border antique building donations

+In the 1990s, Chan bought 10 antique sandalwood buildings, aged 200-400 years old, from Anhui province with the intention for his parents to live in upon completion of their renovation.
+His parents died before the renovation works in Suzhou was be completed and he had them stored in warehouses.
+In 2009, Chan donated 4 of these buildings to the Singapore government which made arrangements to have them restore in the campus of Singapore University of Technology and Design.
+In 2013, Chan stated his intentions to donated the remaining houses to Singapore after he failed to reach an agreement with the Hong Kong government to have them publicly accessible.
+This intention sparked a debate within China that such historic buildings should remained within the country, however, there was acknowledgement that such structures had a better chance of being preserved outside of the country.

 Endorsements

 One product which Chan had endorsed in China was the "Little Tyrant" ("小霸王") produced by Subor, a Nintendo Entertainment System hardware clone marketed as a "learning machine" to circumvent China's then-ban on video game consoles.
 In 2010, Chan served as brand ambassador for Kaspersky Lab's antivirus software in Asia.

 There is an urban legend called the Jackie Chan curse.
 ABC News reported in 2010 that the legend originated because "A slew of products sold in China bearing his name, smile and seal of approval have proven defective, prone to explosion, and in one case, potentially damaging to consumers' health."
 This led to a belief that any product or company which was endorsed by Jackie Chan would suffer setbacks.
 In 2016 the failure of fitness chain California Fitness was blamed on the curse.
 The curse was again invoked in 2021 when Evergrande Group suffered major losses following Chan's promotion of Evergrande Spring brand bottled water.
 However, Jackie Chan has also endorsed a number of products and companies which have not had issues.